Are We Pushing Our Kids Too Hard In Youth Sports?

 Asia Mape is a 4-time Emmy Award-winning sports journalist and founder of Ilovetowatchyouplay.com, a digital platform that has served millions of parents and coaches as a guide and resource for raising healthy, happy, and successful athletes.
 Ilovetowatchyouplay.com has been featured in The Washington Post, USA Today, The Today Show, Bleacher Report, Inc., NFL.com, and Sports Illustrated.

-The mother of three daughters who play sports, and a former Division 1 basketball player, Asia has dedicated the greater part of the last 14 years to her daughters’ various activities, a combination of club soccer, basketball, field hockey, volleyball, and water polo.
+The mother of three daughters who play or played sports and a former Division 1 basketball player, Asia has dedicated the greater part of the last 14 years to her daughters’ various activities, a combination of club soccer, basketball, field hockey, volleyball, and water polo.
 She has schlepped her kids to some 7-8 practices a week and attended tournaments or games most weekends.
 Most of the time, she has loved it, but along the way, she often wondered whether there wasn’t a better way.
 This question was the genesis of I Love To Watch You Play.
 Linktree